 Results

-How does plant genotype shape the architecture of herbivore-parasitoid networks?

-Herbivore Community
+Plant genotype contributions to herbivore-parasitoid network structure

+MECHANISMS MEDIATING HERBIVORE-PARASITOID NETWORK STRUCGTURE

-We found that S. hookeriana displayed heritable variation in susceptibility to galling insects in terms of both the frequency of gall attack and gall size.
+We found that S. hookeriana displayed genetic variation in susceptibility to galling insects in terms of both the frequency of gall attack and gall size.
 Specifically, attack rates from four of the five gall species varied between 22.8- and 70.2-fold among willow genotypes, resulting in genotype explaining 23% of the variance in gall community composition (H2 = 0.23, F = 2.62, P = 0.001).
-In particular though, the heritable variation in susceptibility was highest for Iteomyia (H2 = 0.36, RLRT = 27.78, P < 0.001), which was also the dominant herbivore in this network (44% of total galls).
-Willow genotype also influenced variation in the size of Iteomyia galls (H2 = 0.13, RLRT = 3.68, P = 0.022), ranging in size from 4.8-11.0 mm among the most disparate genotypes (2.3-fold variation).
+For example, willow genetic variation in susceptibility was highest for the most common gall former (44% of total galls), Iteomyia (H2 = 0.36, RLRT = 27.78, P < 0.001) in this network.
+Willow genotype also influenced variation in the size of Iteomyia galls (H2 = 0.13, RLRT = 3.68, P = 0.022), with a 2.3-fold variation, ranging in size from 4.8-11.0 mm, among the most disparate genotypes.

 Herbivore-Parasitoid Network

+Different willow genotypes asymmetrically contributed to gall-parasitoid network complexity.
+Specifically, we found that both the abundance and richness of unique herbivore-parasitoid interactions varied X (H2 = , LRT = , P = ) and Y-fold among willow genotype (H2 = , LRT = , P = ).
+Overall, this lead to X and Y genotypes maintaining above average contributions to the abundance and richness of herbivore-parasitoid links in the network (Fig. 1A).

+In addition to network complexity, willow genotypes differentially contributed to the composition of herbivore-parasitoid interactions.
+In other words, willows made complementary contributions to herbivore-parasitoid network structure.

-We also found that S. hookeriana genotypes differentially contributed to herbivore-parasitoid network architecture, departing substantially from the symmetric contribution assumed by most food web models.
-We documented herbivore-parasitoid interactions on 25 of 26 genotypes, but only 9 of these genotypes made above average contributions to the frequency of herbivore-parasitoid interactions (Figure 2A).
+We also found that willow genotypes structures herbivore-parasitoid network assembly, departing substantially from the symmetric contribution assumed by most food web models.
+We documented herbivore-parasitoid interactions on 25 out of the 26 willow genotypes, and 9 of these genotypes maintained above average contributions to the frequency of herbivore-parasitoid interactions (Figure 2A).
 Willow genotype also explained 17% of the dissimilarity in herbivore-parasitoid network structure (H2 = 0.17, F = 2.17, P = 0.001).
-The dissimilarity in network structure among genotypes was predominantly driven by species turnover (66%), and in particular, attack from three different parasitoid species on Iteomyia (63% of total observed herbivore-parasitoid interactions).
+The dissimilarity in network structure among genotypes was predominantly driven by species turnover (66%), and in particular, attack from three different parasitoid species on the gall former Iteomyia (63% of total observed herbivore-parasitoid interactions).
 Parasitism from the egg, endoparasitoid Platygaster on Iteomyia varied 34.9-fold among willow genotypes (H2 = 0.31, RLRT = 21.61, P < 0.001), while attack from the larval, ectoparasitoids Mesopolobus (H2 = 0.11, RLRT = 3.77, P = 0.024) and Torymus (H2 = 0.25, RLRT = 14.75, P < 0.001) on Iteomyia varied 10.5- and 5.7-fold among willow genotypes, respectively.

 The asymmetric contributions of willow genotype to herbivore-parasitoid network structure resulted in a compartmentalized network architecture (Q = 0.33, Z = 2.41, P = 0.008; Fig. 2B).
-The modularity algorithm we used detected five distinct compartments.
-We found that Iteomyia participated in three of these compartments, where each unique compartment corresponded to attack from a different dominant parasitoid species (i.e., Platygaster, Mesopolobus, or Torymus).
-In other words, Iteomyia’s susceptibility to each of the three dominant parasitoid species depended on the compartment identity of the willow genotype.
-R. salicisbrassicoides experienced a similar shift as Iteomyia in its source of parasitism, although the strength of these interactions were comparatively weak.
-In contrast, the three other gall species in our system each participated in a single, but not necessarily distinct, compartment.
+W found five distinct compartments.
+Specifically, we found that the gall former Iteomyia susceptibility to the attack from three dominant parasitoid species (i.e., Platygaster, Mesopolobus, or Torymus) depended on the identity of the willow genotype.
+Another gall former, R. salicisbrassicoides experienced a similar shift in its source of parasitism, although the strength of these interactions were weaker than the interactions with Iteomyia.
+In contrast, the three other gall species in our study system each participated in a single, but not necessarily distinct, compartment.
 The sawfly Pontania had a distinct parasitoid community from the gall midges, which is likely a result of their distinct evolutionary histories.
-For both R. salicisbattatus and Cecidomyiid sp.
-A, we only detected a single associated parasitoid species each, but this may simply be a reflection of their relatively low abundances (5% and 4% of total galls, respectively).
+For both gall formers R. salicisbattatus and Cecidomyiid sp.
+A, we detected only a single associated parasitoid species (which one?), but this may simply be a reflection of their relatively low abundances (5% and 4% of total galls, respectively).